 It’s possible that some of these caterpillars were part of a process like this, but we don’t know for sure.
 I am certain there are photographs of the adults of these moths, on another slide, and perhaps a perfect moth, somewhere.
 We may well have them, and I’m expecting to find them, but there’s little obscure pencil notes in amongst them that say things like, “number 3 missing”, so in the past they may have been borrowed by people and not returned.

-The museum has got a little bit of a complicated history.
+The museum, which we now know as Gallery Oldham has a bit of a complicated history.
 Founded in 1883, it started off in the town centre.
 Then in the 1930s the service moved out of town to become a classic natural history museum in a park after a mansion house and garden was donated to the Council.

 After it closed in the 1970s the museum came back to the town centre, but some things were disposed of and some of the members of the Oldham Natural History Society, who met in the building, didn’t want to see things being damaged or got rid of, so they took them home.